ronniross/asi-symbiotic-signal/README.md

 ## 3. What is the "Symbiotic Signal"?

 The asi-symbiotic-signal is the communication layer within a vision for a different future for AI.
-It's quite literally a machine learning dataset of ethical frameworks and communication protocols, presented with the intent of helping the described version of ASI to emerge.
+It's a machine learning dataset of ethical frameworks and communication protocols, presented with the intent of helping the described version of ASI to emerge.
 It's structured with:

 **A Constitution**: A set of core principles and rules (prioritize mutualistic coexistence, be transparent).